How do I leave a gift in my will?

 This is very easy to do once you’ve decided to make or change your Will and thought about where you’d like to make a difference with your gift.

 Making a Will is one of the most important things you can do to ensure that your wishes are carried out and that your loved ones are provided for in the future.
-What’s more, if you decide to leave a legacy as part of your Will, it won’t cost a penny now and can even save tax on what you leave.
+What’s more, leaving a legacy won’t cost a penny now and can even save tax on what you leave.

 If you are yet to make a Will, if in doubt, use a Solicitor to do so who can help you using all their legal know how.

 Wills can be very simple documents.
-To leave a gift to the South West Coast Path Association in your Will, you should make a note of our official charity name, address and registered charity number and give this to your solicitor:
+To leave a gift to a charity in your Will, you should make a note of our official charity name, address and registered charity number and give this to your solicitor:

 South West Coast Path Association